-The Fund may use currencies other than the Fund's valuation currency for exposure, hedging or relative value purposes.
-It may invest in futures and options on regulated, organised or over-the-counter markets in order to generate exposure to currencies other than its valuation currency or to hedge the Fund against foreign exchange risk.
-The Fund's net currency exposure may differ from that of its reference indicator and/or equity and bond portfolio.
+The Fund may use currencies other than the Fund's valuation currency for exposure, hedging and relative value purposes.
+The Fund may invest in futures and options on regulated, organised or over-the-counter markets in order to generate exposure to currencies other than its valuation currency or to hedge the Fund against foreign exchange risk.
+The Fund's net currency exposure may amount to 125% of net assets and may differ from that of its reference indicator and/or equity and bond portfolio.